keegan-lillo/keegan.digital/src/content/home.md

 template: home
 ---

-Hi, I'm Keegan, a front-end web software engineer based in Melbourne, Australia.
+Hi, I'm Keegan Lillo, a front-end web software engineer based in Melbourne, Australia.

 Originally starting out as a full-stack web developer, I have since focused on the front end working with [React](https://reactjs.org/) and